OpenWeGrow/UserBot/examples/OpenGrow/UserBot/README.md

 <br />
 The code use as example the sampling of 3 Buttons and a LM35 Temperature sensor.<br />
 Button 1 - Analogue Input A0 <br />
-LM35 - Temperature Sensor - Analogue Input A1
+LM35 Temperature Sensor - Analogue Input A1<br />
+LED - Digital PWM pin 3

 <br />
 <br />
 You can find the wiring diagram below.<br />